joseluisinigo/a-adir-grupos-linux/README.md

 ## Contribuciones

 Si encuentras algún problema o tienes sugerencias para mejorar el script, no dudes en abrir un problema o enviar una solicitud de extracción.

+# Script: `grupos.py`

+## Description

+This simple script is designed to facilitate the task of adding groups of files and directories to a user on a Linux system.
+Its main utility is for those who need to back up data mapped by Docker containers, where file groups can vary.

+## Motivation

+The need to create this script arises when performing backups with `deja-dup` of data that is mapped with Docker containers.
+Sometimes, we don't know the group that the Docker container creates, and if we don't belong to that group, the backup may fail.
+This script solves that problem by providing an easy way to identify and add groups recursively.

+## Usage

+### Requirements

+- Python 3
+- `sudo` permissions to add groups to the user

+### Example Usage

+1. Clone the repository or copy the contents of the script to a local file named `grupos.py`.
+2. Open a terminal and navigate to the directory where the script is located.
+3. Execute the script by providing the directory path to analyze:

+    ```bash
+    ./grupos.py /path/to/directory
+    ```

+4. The script will display users with read or execute permissions in the specified directory and will ask if you want to add those groups to your current user.

+5. Answer the confirmation prompts to add the desired groups to your user.

+## Notes

+- Make sure to have `sudo` permissions to execute the script and add groups to the user.
+- The script will ask for confirmation to add each found group, avoiding adding groups you already belong to.

+## Contributions

+If you find any issues or have suggestions to improve the script, feel free to open an issue or submit a pull request.